johnsiilver/pipelines/stagedpipe/README.md

 You can than concurrently run multiple pipelines.
 This differs from the standard model in that a full pipeline might not have all stages running, but it will have the same number of stages running.
 Mathmatically, we still end up in a X * Y number of concurrent actions.

 `Stage`s are constructed inside a type that implements our `StateMachine` interface.
 Any method on that object that is `Public` and implements `Stage` becomes a valid stage to be run.
 You pass the `StateMachine` to our `New()` constructor with the number of parallel pipelines (all running concurrently) that you wish to run.
-A good starting number is `runtime.NumCPU()`.
+A good starting number is either 1 or `runtime.NumCPU()`.
+The more stages you have or the more blocing on IO you have, the more 1 is a great starting point.

-Accessing the pipeline for happens by creating a `RequestGroup`.
+Accessing the pipeline happens by creating a `RequestGroup`.
 You can simply stream values in and out of the pipeline separate from other `RequestGroup`s using the the `Submit()` method and `Out` channel.